ATIP Fundamentals for Litigators (018770)

 Dates:

 We have developed a new in-class course for litigators who have carriage of litigation files arising under the Access to Information Act and Privacy Act.
-The course aims to provide litigators with an introduction to ATIP law.
-It will also explain to litigators the specific legal and procedural issues that arise in Access to Information Act and Privacy Act judicial review applications.
+The first half of the course aims to provide litigators with an introduction to ATIP law.
+The second half of the course will explain to litigators the specific legal and procedural issues that arise in applications for review under sections 41 and 44 of the Access to Information Act and section 41 of the Privacy Act.

 Topics